Listen to Day

 Listen to Day is a 1960 album by the American singer Doris Day.
 The album mostly consists of Day's singles from the 1950s.

 In March 1960 Billboard magazine reported that Columbia Records was declaring April of that year 'Doris Day Month' and had released Listen to Day as a limited release available with every purchase of Day's album What Every Girl Should Know.
 Allmusic rated the album 3 stars out of 5.

-It peaked at 26 on the Billboard 200 album chart.
+It peaked at number 26 on the Billboard album chart.
 Day's biographer Tom Santopietro described Listen to Day as a "mixed bag" that was "hastily put together to capitalize on Day's extraordinary popularity" and that it featured "too many mediocre songs".